COALAIP/specs/data-structure/README.md

 **Notes**:

-- `description` contains an arbitrary string that adds further detail to the RightsAssignment
 - `transferContract` is defined to be of type `"@id"` for ease of use with URLs.
 A string value can be added with expanded property containing `"@value"`.
 - In the context of transferring rights through a ledger, no `object`, `agent`, or `participant` is